go140point6/pvpcoin-masternode-setup/readme.md

 ```

-6. From either control wallet or remote wallet, you can check to see if you masternode is up and running as ```ENABLED```:
+6. From either control wallet or remote wallet, you can check to see if your masternode is up and running as ```ENABLED```:
 ```
 ./playervsplayercoin-cli masternode list
 ```